-How do I extract values from custom tags in feedzy
+How do I extract values from custom tags in Feedzy?

 📝Note: This Premium feature is available only with the Developer and Agency plans.
-If you've already purchased one of the two plans you need to have both the Lite & Pro versions of the plugin activated for the feature to work.
+If you've already purchased one of the two plans, you need to have both the Lite & Pro versions of the plugin activated for the feature to work.

 The plugin imports fields such as title, content, and so on.
-What if you want to fetch a custom tag's value such as date updated or rating?
-This tutorial shows you how to do it.
+What if you want to fetch a custom tag's value, such as date updated or rating?

 You can achieve it depending on how you are importing the posts: